-Coming from a scientist-practitioner model, I have been practising psychotherapy, doing related research, and teaching for over 15 years.
-Each of these activities has reciprocally influenced and fueled my passion for the others.
-I hold a position as an Assistant Professor at the University of Toronto (OISE) in the Department of Applied Psychology and Human Behaviour and was the Assistant Program Head at the University of Guelph-Humber.
+Coming from a scientist-practitioner model, I have been practising psychotherapy, doing related research, and teaching for close to two decades.
+I currently hold a position as an Assistant Professor at the University of Toronto (OISE) in the Department of Applied Psychology and Human Behaviour and was the Assistant Program Head at the University of Guelph-Humber.

 Jessica Bryson, M.Ed (She/Her)

 I am a Registered Psychotherapist, in good standing with the CRPO.
 I have completed a Masters in Counselling Psychology and Psychotherapy from the University of Toronto, OISE, as well as a certification in Traumatic Stress Studies from the Trauma Research Foundation.
 I have enjoyed a lifelong involvement in performing arts, specifically in improvisation, which leads me to bring creativity into my therapy practice.

 I come to my work in private practice with a diverse range of related experiences, the most recent of which include working at The Centre for Addiction and Mental Health (CAMH) to running therapy groups for people suffering from social anxiety.
 My practice flexibly incorporates a variety of modalities including, but not limited to: Internal Family Systems (IFS), Dialectical Behavioural Therapy (DBT), Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness, Drama Therapy and Expressive Arts Therapy.